 I’m a philosopher of medicine based in Belgium

-My philosophical endeavour is focused improving current medical knowledge and medical practices.
+My philosophical endeavour is focused on improving current medical knowledge and medical practices.
 In my PhD dissertation, I first took a critical look at contemporary philosophical approaches suggesting we should “humanise” medical practices by building on different continental philosophical approaches.
 I suggested instead a critical approach focused on improving outcomes and medical systems, as well as pointing to bias in medicine.

 Nowadays, I continue my critical approach by looking at both the past and the future of medicine.
 I do that by tackling two types of opacity medicine must confront today.
 The first type of opacity is that of the history of pharmacy.
 I argue that deciphering the history behind the making of a drug is sometimes key to assess the probable effectiveness of that drug and even put their success into question.
-My current case study is a French painkiller.

 The second type of opacity has to do with the new technologies that are being introduced in medical practice: medical artificial intelligence.
 The concept of opacity in this domain lies in between ethical and epistemological questions that have yet to be all investigated and that are not unlike what we find within the pharmaceutical industry.